Lucas Venuto

-Lucas Henrique Ferreira Venuto ([ˈlukɐz veˈnutu]; born 14 January 1995) is a Brazilian professional association footballer who plays as a forward for Portuguesa.
+Lucas Henrique Ferreira Venuto ([ˈlukɐz veˈnutu]; born 14 January 1995) is a Brazilian professional association footballer who plays as a forward for Nagaworld.

 Club career

 Early career

 Born in Governador Valadares, Minas Gerais, Venuto joined Cruzeiro's youth setup in 2007, aged 12.
 Released at the age of 16, he subsequently joined Red Bull Brasil.

 Venuto made his senior debut on 29 February 2012, coming on as a second-half substitute for Aleílson in a 1–0 Campeonato Paulista Série A2 home loss against América-SP.
 Despite being his only appearance of the campaign, he was promoted to the senior squad in November.

 Red Bull Salzburg / Grödig

 In January 2014, Venuto moved abroad and joined RB Leipzig's under-19 side.
 In July, however, he joined FC Red Bull Salzburg and was assigned to the reserve team, FC Liefering.
 He made his debut abroad on 18 July, starting in a 3–0 away defeat of TSV Hartberg for the Austrian Football Second League championship.

 Venuto scored his first senior goal on 29 August 2014, netting his team's third in a 4–1 home routing of SV Horn.
 The following 31 January, after scoring five goals, he was loaned to Austrian Football Bundesliga side SV Grödig for the remainder of the campaign.
 In June, he signed a permanent contract with the latter side.